CALL

 On the basis of the TDS, Mr Anand is liable to pay 10% TDS, as his interest earnings exceed Rs 40,000 in a year.
 The tax department doesn't consider your total interest earnings from all the banks.
 TDS is only on the interest amount that exceeds Rs 40,000 from Bank A. For the other two accounts, Mr Anand will get a Fixed Deposit income tax exemption.

-Tax deductions on FDs for Senior citizens:
+Tax Deductions on FDs for Senior citizens:

 Just like elders are offered special interest rates on FDs; similarly, tax deductions are different for them.
 In the case of Senior citizens (60 years and above), the TDS exemption limit is Rs 50,000 under Section 80TTB of the Income Tax Act.